December 2015: Truhlar interviewed by Special Events Galore!

 Renee McGivern, host of Nonprofit Spark on WebTalkRadio, brought fundraising auctioneer Sherry Truhlar back to the show to share “Five Steps to a Great Fundraising Auction.”
-Listen to the 41 minute show here.
+Listen to the 41 minute show.

 Truhlar has been asked to contribute monthly content to the ArtsToMarket blog, which educates independent artists on marketing.
 Her first post is “Considering a benefit auction to raise money for your art league?
 Hint: Don’t sell art.”

 Renee McGivern, host of Nonprofit Spark broadcast on WebTalkRadio, interviewed benefit auctioneer Sherry Truhlar on “Five marketing ideas to immediately boost your silent auction results.”
-Listen to the 37 minute show here.
+Listen to the 37 minute show.

 From a field of 12 men and two women, fundraising auctioneer Sherry Truhlar took home $300 and the 2nd place trophy from the Virginia Champion Auctioneer contest.
 Learn why she believes the contest my be more difficult for auctioneers specializing in benefits by reading the press release.
 See a video of the competition here.

 The Spokesman-Review covered some of the female auctioneers competing in the International Auctioneers Championship (IAC) in Spokane, WA.
+(Sherry advanced to the finals.)
 Watch the clip of “The Women of the Auction World.”

-In a field of 24 women, Virginia auctioneer Sherry Truhlar competed as a finalist during the International Auctioneer Championship (IAC) 2012 contest held in Spokane, WA.
+Among a field of 24 women, Virginia auctioneer Sherry Truhlar advanced to the finals in the 2012 International Auctioneer Championship (IAC) contest held in Spokane, WA.
 The contest is overseen by the National Auctioneers Association.